Regular Deductions Sample Clauses

 Regular Deductions.
 Pursuant to a deduction authorization, the Board shall deduct one-eighteenth (1/18) of total dues from the regular salary check of the employee each month of nine (9) months, beginning with the employee’s first regular payroll period.
 Dues shall not include back dues, initiation fees, special assessment fines and/or PAC payments.

 Regular Deductions.
-Pursuant to the deduction authorization the Board shall have deducted one-ninth (1/9) total dues from the regular salary check of the teacher each month for nine (9) months beginning in October and ending in June each year.
+Pursuant to the deduction authorization, the Board shall deduct one-tenth (1/10) of the total dues from the regular salary check of the teacher each month for ten (10) months, beginning in August and ending in May.
+As the only bargaining unit for the System, there shall be no other professional organizationsdues deducted.

 Regular Deductions.
 The Employer agrees to deduct weekly, if the Employer’s payroll system permits, from the wages of each employee who so authorizes such deduction, the amount of regular initiation fees and monthly Union dues as certified to the Employer by the Secretary/Treasurer of the Union.